1967 Quarter Value (2026 Guide): Errors List & No Mint Mark Worth

 Survival Distribution

-Despite this massive mintage, only 25% of the original coins remain, meaning that approximately three-quarters of the originals have been lost, damaged, or withdrawn from circulation over the decades.
+Despite this massive mintage, only about 25% of the original coins remain, meaning that roughly three-quarters of all 1967 quarters have been lost, damaged, or destroyed over the decades.
+The U.S. Mint did not produce regular Mint Sets or Proof Sets in 1967, so there was no official mechanism for preserving high-quality specimens the way collectors could in other years.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

 Determining your 1967 quarter’s value doesn’t have to be complicated.
-Start by examining the coin’s condition—look for wear on Washington’s hair details and the eagle’s feathers.
-Check for any mint errors like double dies or off-center strikes, which can significantly increase value.
+Start by examining the coin’s condition — look for wear on Washington’s hair details and the eagle’s feathers, which are the highest points and show wear first.

-Compare your coin against grading standards from Poor to Mint State.
-While circulated 1967 quarters typically range from face value to a few dollars, uncirculated specimens can fetch $20-$50 or more.
+Check whether your coin is a regular business strike or an SMS.
+An SMS coin will have a sharper, more detailed strike and a distinctive satin-like surface that looks different from a coin pulled out of circulation.
+Compare your coin against grading standards from Poor to Mint State (MS).
+While circulated 1967 quarters are typically worth face value to a few dollars, uncirculated specimens can fetch $20–$50 or more, and the finest examples can command thousands.

 For an instant, accurate assessment of your coin’s grade and current market value, simply use our CoinValueChecker App to check the grade directly.